 Certified facilitators will have access to:

 The certification process is a valuable professional development experience in itself.
-However, any person who participates in the certification process, regardless of whether the candidate is ultimately certified, will be given a certificate of attendance, and will have had an opportunity to learn new training techniques and to strengthen areas of technical weakness.
+However, any person who participates in the certification process, regardless of whether the candidate is ultimately certified, will have had an opportunity to learn new training techniques and to strengthen areas of technical weakness.

 Only complete application portfolio will be reviewed.
 It must include,

-Accreditation of prior learning (APL) will be performed at ITCILO upon receipt of the candidate’s complete application portfolio.
 Only qualifying participants will be invited to proceed with enrolling in the certification process.
 Previous working experience in gender equality and/or women’s empowerment related areas of at least two years or having completed relevant post-secondary studies/ research studies at the deadline for submission are essential prerequisites for accessing the certification process.
-Good writing skills (in the main working language) and analytical capacities are essential.
-Written and spoken fluency in the language in which the Training of Facilitators (ToF) is held is also essential.
+Good analytical capacities are essential.
+Written and spoken fluency in the language in which the training is held is also essential.
 Desirable competencies include: experience in preparing and delivering training and knowledge of change management.

-Complete applications will be reviewed by a selection committee and only candidates meeting essential prerequisites will be invited to the workshop.
+Admission Complete applications will be reviewed by a selection committee and only candidates meeting essential prerequisites will be invited to the certification programme.

 Candidates to the certification process will have to attend a learning phase which include two mandatory elements: